jeog/TDAmeritradeAPI/README_STREAMING.md

 ### StreamingSession

-To create a new session the authenticated user will pass their Credentials object (as they did for the [HTTPS Get Interface](README_GET.md)), a callback function, and some optional timeout args to the static factory.
+To create a new session the authenticated user will pass their Credentials object (as they did for the [HTTPS Get Interface](README_GET.md)), a callback function, an option account ID, and some optional timeout args to the static factory.

 ```
 [C++]